-If you want a practical rule: stop asking “who owns this feature?” and start asking “who owns the workflow that reliably produces this feature?”
-That owner is accountable for quality gates, cost controls, and feedback loops—across both people and agents.
+A simple leadership move: stop asking “who owns this feature?” and start asking “who owns the workflow that reliably produces and maintains this feature?”
+That owner carries the pager for quality gates, cost visibility, and feedback loops—across people and agents.

-Traditional RACI charts clarify who is Responsible, Accountable, Consulted, and Informed.
-AI-native RACI adds a second axis: what class of system is acting.
-For example, a code agent can be Responsible for generating a patch, but a human remains Accountable for merge.
-A support agent can draft a response, but a policy engine blocks sending if it detects payment data.
-The leadership work is to map decision rights to controls: approvals, logs, and audits.
+RACI still matters, but AI-native RACI needs a second axis: what kind of system is acting.
+A code agent can be Responsible for drafting a patch; a human remains Accountable for what ships.
+A support bot can draft a reply; a policy control can block sending when it detects sensitive data.
+Leadership’s job is to turn this into an explicit map: permissions, required checks, logging, and auditability.

 Key Takeaway

-Agent autonomy is a leadership decision, not a tooling setting.
-Define decision rights by risk tier, then enforce them with approvals, logs, and least-privilege access.
+Agent autonomy is a leadership call.
+Define decision rights by risk tier and enforce them with least-privilege access, approvals, and audit logs.

 | Operating model | Primary KPI | Typical tooling | Common failure mode |